 The Israel Victory Project steers U.S. and Israeli policy toward backing an Israel victory over the Palestinians to resolve the Arab-Israeli conflict.
-This new paradigm seeks to convince Palestinians that the Jewish state will endure, drawing on Israel's earlier and successful strategy of deterrence.
+This new paradigm of defeating Palestinian violent rejectionism, seeks to convince Palestinians that the Jewish state will endure, drawing on Israel's earlier and successful strategy of deterrence.

 We work in the United States and Israel to facilitate a change in the public discourse towards an Israeli victory that aims to encourage Palestinian leadership and society that their best chance at prosperity will come once they accept that Israel is the Jewish state.

-The Middle East Forum promotes American interests in the Middle East and protects Western values from Middle Eastern threats.
-The Forum sees the region — with its profusion of dictatorships, radical ideologies, existential conflicts, border disagreements, corruption, political violence, and weapons of mass destruction — as a major source of problems for the United States.
-Accordingly, we urge bold measures to protect Americans and their allies.
-In the Middle East, we focus on ways to defeat radical Islam; work for Palestinian acceptance of Israel; develop strategies to contain Iran; and deal with the great advances of anarchy.
-At home, the Forum emphasizes the danger of lawful Islamism; protects the freedoms of anti-Islamist authors, activists, and publishers; and works to improve Middle East studies.
-(Source)
+The Middle East Forum protects Western values from Middle Eastern threats.
+The Forum sees the region — with its profusion of dictatorships, radical ideologies, existential conflicts, border disagreements, corruption, political violence, and weapons of mass destruction.
+We focus on ways to defeat radical Islam; work for Palestinian acceptance of Israel; develop strategies to contain Iran; and deal with the great advances of anarchy.
+The Forum emphasizes the danger of lawful Islamism; protects the freedoms of anti-Islamist authors, activists, and publishers; and works to improve Middle East studies.
+In Israel the Middle East Forum operates under the local NGO Middle East Forum Israel.

 Gregg Roman functions as the chief operations officer for the Forum, responsible for day-to-day management, communications, and financial resource development.
 Mr. Roman previously served as director of the Community Relations Council of the Jewish Federation of Greater Pittsburgh.
 In 2014, he was named one of the ten most inspiring global Jewish leaders by the Jewish Telegraphic Agency.
 He previously served as the political advisor to the deputy foreign minister of Israel and worked for the Israeli Ministry of Defense.
 Mr. Roman is a frequent speaker at venues around the world, often appears on television, and has written for the Hill, the Forward, the Albany Times-Union, and other publications.
 He attended American University in Washington, D.C., and the Interdisciplinary Center (IDC) in Herzliya, Israel, where he studied national security studies and political communications.